ethereum/EIPs/EIPS/eip-aa.md

 ### AA transactions *must* call `PAYGAS`

 AA transactions are a special type of transaction that have no signature format defined by the protocol.
-Therefore, it is not clear who should pay for the transaction.
+Therefore, it's not immediately clear who should pay for the transaction.
 Most of the time, a non-paying AA transaction would simply be dropped.
-However, it's possible that there are locked assets controlled by `0xAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA` and therefore a miner might be incentivezed to transfer ownership of those assets to themselves by mining a block with an AA transaction that does not call `PAYGAS`.
+However, it's possible that there are locked assets controlled by `0xAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`.
+This could incentivize a miner to mine a block with an AA transaction that does not call `PAYGAS`, gaining control of any assets owned by `0xAA..AA`.

 ### Disallow opcodes that access external data